 This command sets your

-PATHvariable for the current terminal window only.
-To permanently add Flutter to your path, see Update your path.
+PATHenvironment variable for the current terminal window only.
+To add Flutter as permanent part of your path, check out Update your path.

 $ flutter precache

 Verify your install with

 After installing Flutter, run